History of the Jews in Omaha, Nebraska: Pre-1900

 In 1856, the first Jewish settlers, mostly merchants and businessmen, arrived in Omaha.
 From the beginning, leaders of Orthodox Judaism and Reform Judaism worked to create strong congregations.
 In January 1871, Temple Israel was founded as the first Jewish congregation in Nebraska.
 Immediately afterwards, the congregation formed a burial society and established the Pleasant Hill Cemetery in order to provide ritual services to the city's Jewish community.
 The first confirmation service was held in 1872, and the congregation was incorporated with the city of Omaha in 1873.

 In 1884 the congregation dedicated the first synagogue in Omaha at 23rd and Harney Streets.
 Later in the century Eastern European Jews immigrated to the city.
-In 1886, an Edict of Expulsion was enforced against the Jews of Kiev, which led many to migrate from the Ukraine to the United States.
+In 1886, an Edict of Expulsion was enforced against the Jews of Kiev, which led many to migrate from Ukraine to the United States.
 Omaha became home to hundreds, as they settled in the older neighborhoods of the city.

 By 1890 the federal census recorded 1,035 Jews in Omaha.
 In 1892, Temple Israel invited the newly ordained Rabbi Leo M. Franklin, a recent graduate of Hebrew Union College, to become their rabbi.
 Franklin immediately set about spurring changes aimed at strengthening Reform Judaism in the congregation, such as the adoption of the Union Prayer Book and the ritual recently endorsed by the Central Conference of American Rabbis.
 Franklin also pushed to increase the Building Fund, slated for the construction of a new and larger Temple for the Congregation.
 As time passed, Franklin gained a reputation as an eloquent and idealistic preacher.
 He won prominent admirers among Omaha's Christian community as well, such as William Jennings Bryan.

 Franklin was active in work outside the Omaha congregation.
 He established a Reform congregation, B'nai Yeshurun, in Lincoln, Nebraska; helped found the first normal school in Nebraska for the training of religious teachers; served as the editor of the Omaha Humane Society's publication, and lectured in other cities (most notably Sioux City, Iowa).
 In 1896, the congregation elected Franklin to another five-year term as rabbi.
 Franklin's prominence led to an invitation to speak in Detroit, Michigan, in 1898.
 He was immediately offered the rabbinate at that city's Temple Beth El.
 Franklin accepted Beth El's offer, leaving Omaha in January, 1899.
 After his departure, Franklin remained in contact with his former Omaha congregation, and participated closely with planning and building of Temple Israel's new Temple, completed in 1908.